DanskSupermarked/ds-frontend/docs/scripts/components/store-locator.md

 ### Event

-Stores collection fires a `stores:sorted` event when stores has been sorted.
+Stores collection fires a `stores:sorted` event when stores have been sorted.

 ### Example